-See, e.g., letters from AICPA, EY, and Kumar.
+$^{^{161}\,}See,\,e.g.,$ letters from AICPA, EY, and Kumar.

-Some commenters expressed a concern about the initial transition of operating companies to Inline XBRL because not all software vendors and filing agents are currently Inline-capable.
-162 One of those commenters stated that the relative burden of initial transition for filers would depend on vendor readiness and that compliance dates should reflect this.
-163 However, two commenters opposed a phase-in, stating that the costs of Inline XBRL transition would be minimal and that the phase-in would lower the benefits to data users.
-164 One of those commenters suggested that compliance should begin with quarterly filings ending on or after June 15, 2019.
-In addition, a number of commenters stated that the Inline XBRL transition would involve either no burden or only a small burden for filers and preparers because many vendors already include the Inline XBRL capability as part of their software package or could easily incorporate it as they have for their foreign customers that are required to use Inline XBRL for other reporting purposes.
-166 Several commenters also stated that the Inline XBRL transition would have little impact on data users' existing processes for analyzing XBRL data and that many of them already use Inline XBRL data from foreign jurisdictions.
+dates should reflect this.
+163 However, two commenters opposed a phase-in, stating that the costs of Inline XBRL transition would be minimal and that the phase-in would lower the benefits to data users.164 One of those commenters suggested that compliance should begin with quarterly filings ending on or after June 15, 2019.
+165 In addition, a number of commenters stated that the Inline XBRL transition would involve either no burden or only a small burden for filers and preparers because many vendors already include the Inline XBRL capability as part of their software package or could easily incorporate it as they have for their foreign customers that are required to use Inline XBRL for other reporting purposes.166 Several commenters also stated that the Inline XBRL transition would have little impact on data users' existing processes for analyzing XBRL data and that many of them already use Inline XBRL data from foreign jurisdictions.
 167